The Website The Birds Maps Virtual Tour Email us

-Early Spring Date: April 26 Late Spring Date: May 31 Most Frequently Seen: May 11-21
+Early Spring Date: April 26 Late Spring Date: May 31 Best Dates to See in Spring: May 10-25

-The Magnolia Warbler is commonly seen at Monticello Park during the second and third weeks in May.
-During the spring migration, Monticello is one of the easiest places to find Magnolia Warblers in the Washington metro area.
+Spring: Monticello Park is one of the easiest places to find Magnolia Warblers in the Washington metro area.
+They are common at the park during the second and third weeks in May.
 They breed in Canada, the northern United States, and the Appalachian Mountains.

 Where to See Them in the Park